 All courses taught at CCC automatically have a corresponding Blackboard course and all students and the instructor are automatically enrolled.
 Faculty must choose whether or not to make a Blackboard course available/visible to their students.

-SMART BoardsA SMART Board is an interactive whiteboard, designed for engaging students and delivering unique presentations.
-You can annotate your presentations on the fly with digital ink and save those notes for later or use the digital ink to increase class interaction.
-Those are only a few of the possible uses of SMART Boards.
+SMART BoardsA SMART Board is an interactive whiteboard, designed for engaging students and delivering unique, interactive presentations.
+Users can annotate over documents and websites with digital ink and can save notes for later or use with the SMART Notebook software.

 TurnItIn is a tool within Blackboard that allows professors to create writing assignments for students, automatically check the assignment for "unoriginal work" (plagiarism), and provides an option to grade student papers online.

 Turning Technologies Clickers is an audience response system.
 Faculty can convert PowerPoint presentations into interactive activities or create an impromptu interactive presentation.
 It's a great way to actively engage students and check students' level of understanding about class content.